 Pharmacy technician externships are opportunities to practice the skills you learn in a real-life setting.
 It is especially important for online programs to include an externship.
 Good online programs will help you find a pharmacy near you and help you get in touch with a working pharmacy technician to work with.

 Earning your certification is a great first step on your way to becoming a pharmacy technician.
 However, some people have difficulties finding a job after they finish training.
-Programs that offer a job placement guarantee will help you find employment after you graduate, or give you your money back.
+Programs that offer job search support or career coaching will help you find employment after you graduate.

 Paying for Pharmacy Technician Schooling or Training